 Sea salt & fresh cracked black pepper

-In your crock-pot or heavy-bottomed pot, add 3 tbsp. of olive oil, the garlic clove, red pepper flake pepper, onion and anchovies.
-Turn the flame on the lowest setting and with the top off, sauté for about 3 minutes.
+In a heavy-bottomed stew pot add enough olive oil to coat the bottom along with the garlic, red pepper flake pepper, onion and anchovies.
+Turn the flame on low and with the top off sauté for about 3 minutes.

-Turn the heat up to medium and cook the squid for for 15-20 minutes.
-When the time is up, check the squid for doneness – it should be tender and not chewy.
+Turn the heat to medium and cook the squid for 15-20 minutes then check the squid for doneness – it should be tender and not chewy.
 If it’s not perfect, give it another 5 minutes on the stove.
-You an also adjust the seasoning at this state – I like my squid spicy so I usually add more red pepper flake at this taste.
+This is also a good time to adjust the seasoning if needed.

 Serve with lemon slices, a splash of olive oil and cilantro.